autinerd/home-assistant.io/source/_integrations/enigma2.markdown

 ## Data updates

-My integration fetches data from the device every 15 seconds by default.
+This integration fetches data from the device every 15 seconds by default.

 ## Troubleshooting